prayboy-tw/Mike-Bickle-Library/en/2020-The-Forerunner-Message-in-Numbers-23-Psalm-149-Module-6/14handout.md

 **A.** The request is that the Lord remember David's vow and the covenant that He made with David.

-> ¹LORD, remember David and all his afflictions; ²how he <u>swore</u> to the LORD and <u>vowed</u> to the Mighty One of Jacob: ³"Surely I will not go into the chamber of my house, or go up to the comfort of my bed; ⁴I will not give sleep to my eyes...⁵Until I find a place for the LORD, a <u>dwelling place</u> for the Mighty One of Jacob."
+> ¹LORD, remember David and all his afflictions; ²how he <ins>swore</ins> to the LORD and <ins>vowed</ins> to the Mighty One of Jacob: ³"Surely I will not go into the chamber of my house, or go up to the comfort of my bed; ⁴I will not give sleep to my eyes...⁵Until I find a place for the LORD, a <ins>dwelling place</ins> for the Mighty One of Jacob."
 (Ps.
 132:1-5)

 **B.** The spirit of David's prayer and dedication has application in this age by those seeking to see an historic visitation of the Lord's presence resting on His people in various places—they contend for a breakthrough of revival to the fullest measure ordained by God "for their city in their generation."